housing-studio/hsl/CONTRIBUTING.md

-# Contributing to HSL (Hypixel Scripting Language)
+# Contributing to HSL (Housing Scripting Language)

 Thanks for considering contributing to **HSL**!
 We're excited to have you involved.
 Please take a moment to read through this guide to help streamline your contributions.